How to Integrate SEO Keywords into Creative Content

 Easy!
 Google is smart enough to know what users are looking for when they type in a keyword; meaning using exact match keywords are not always necessary.
 So, instead of saying “TOP SEO Agencies Colorado” or “The Best Heat Recovery Ventilation System”, try saying “TOP 10 SEO Agencies: Colorado Companies You Can Trust” and “20 Thoughts Everyone Has While Shopping for a New Heat Recovery Ventilation System”.

-Not only are these headlines are much more engaging, but they are integrating keywords in a creative way.
+Not only are these headlines much more engaging, but they are integrating keywords in a creative way.

 Write Relevant Subheads around a Keyword